isaacfungg/obsidian/coding/AWS/Complete Study/Need to review.md

 `AWS WAF`
 * Answer
 	* Web application firewall service that helps protect web applications and API's against common web exploits and bots that may affect availability
+`AWS X-ray`
+* Answer
+	* Provides insights into application performance and interactions with AWS and external services.
+	- Helps analyze and debug distributed applications, including those built with microservices.
+	- Offers an end-to-end view of requests through your application.
+	- Shows a map of application components to identify performance issues and errors.
+	- Useful for understanding application behavior and pinpointing the root cause of issues.